 Relocation of Children When Parents Live In Different Places

 And even less well-known than this is the fact that even if the parents live in different places, the majority parent moving could trigger the statute, and cause the other parent to get custody by meeting the best interests standard, instead of endangerment.
 This is rare, and even counter-intuitive.
-After all, if one parent lives in New York, and the other parent lives in Colorado with the children, that custodial parent moving to Dallas would not typically affect the other parent’s ability to exercise parenting, the cost of the children’s travel, etc.
+After all, if one parent lives in New York, and the other parent lives in Colorado with the children, that custodial parent moving a child to Dallas would not typically affect the other parent’s ability to exercise parenting, the cost of the children’s travel, etc.

 The Court of Appeals recently reminded us, to the detriment of a custodial parent who lost custody, that moving a child does trigger this provision in the relocation statute, even when the other parent lives thousands of miles away, and the move did not harm his ability to exercise parenting time.

 Moving a Child to Korea is Major Move Which Triggers Statute

 In Aguero,1In re: Marriage of Aguero (Colo.App.
 No. 18CA2362, Mar.
 26, 2020) (Unpublished Decision). both parents were loving and competent, but the mother had been awarded majority time at divorce largely because of the stability of remaining in Colorado Springs where the child had lived since birth, while the father was military stationed in Hawaii.